codedecay/trendingBot_2/README.md

 -----------

 Trend-finding tool based on the two following ideas:
-* Taking as much advantage as possible from the computational power.
+* Taking as much advantage as possible from the available computational power.
 Consequently, its calculations are based on: detailed combinatorics and minimum number of simplifications.
 * Reducing the intervention of the user to its minimum expression.
-In any case, it should be noted that trendingBot is target to experienced analysts; users are not expected to participate in the calculations but in the proper interpretation of the output results.
+In any case, it should be noted that trendingBot is target to experienced analysts: users are not expected to participate in the calculations, but in the proper interpretation of the output results.

 The mathematical implementation of the aforementioned ideas is given by second degree polynomial fits, whose dependent variables are the result of a detailed combinatorics process.

 `prediction = A + B*VAR + C*VAR^2`

 Where:<br>
-`VAR` -> fictitious variable created by a combination of the input variables raised to different exponents.<br>
+`VAR` -> fictitious variable created by a combination of modified versions of the input variables (e.g., raised to different exponents).<br>
 `A`, `B` and `C` -> second degree polynomial coefficients calculated via regression on the training set.

 After the fits have been created, a "decision algorithm" comes into picture to determine which ones deliver the best performance.

-For more information about trendingBot 1.0 visit: http://www.customsolvers.com/trendingbot.html
+For more information about trendingBot 1.0, visit: http://www.customsolvers.com/trendingbot.html

 Improvements in version 2.0